ghra/md2conf/README.md

 ### Other Uses

 Use **-a** or **--ancestor** to designate the name of a page which the page should be created under.
+This has to be the name, not the ID of the parent page.

 ```
 python md2conf.py readme.md TST -a "Parent Page Name"
 ```

 Use **-d** or **--delete** to delete the page instead of create it.
 Obviously this won't work if it doesn't already exist.
+The markdown file is then used only to find out the name of the page to delete.

-Use **-n** or **--nossl** to specify a non-SSL url, i.e. **http://** instead of **https://**.
+Use **-n** or **--nossl** to specify a non-SSL url, i.e., **http://** instead of **https://**.

+Attachments are uploaded automatically.
+For historical reasons there is a command line argument for attachments.

 ## Markdown

 The original markdown to HTML conversion is performed by the Python **markdown** library.
-Additionally, the page name is taken from the first line of  the markdown file, usually assumed to be the title.
-In the case of this document, the page would be called: **Markdown to Confluence Converter**.
+Additionally, the page name is taken from the first <h1> of the markdown file (after converting it to HTML), usually assumed to be the title.

 Standard markdown syntax for images and code blocks will be automatically converted.
 The images are uploaded as attachments and the references updated in the HTML.
-The code blocks will be converted to the Confluence Code Block macro and also supports syntax highlighting.
+The code blocks will be converted to the Confluence Code Block macro and also support syntax highlighting.

-### Additional usage information

-* The title of the page is determined by the contents of the first <h1> element.
-* The username should be the actual username in confluence.
-The email address seems to work at a first glance, but behaves strange.
-Some requests have to be issued twice (GET, POST), other requests (DELETE) do not work at all.
- * Find out the username by mentioning the user (using the `@` in Confluence or JIRA) or open the “People” page in Confluence.
-There you will be able to see the usernames when you hover over or click on a username.

 ### Information, Note and Warning Macros